 Before we get into the deep side of trust powers, let’s make sure we understand a few key terms.

-Revocable Trusts - Trusts that can be changed or revoked because the person who made them is still alive / has chosen to keep the trust as revocable.
+- Revocable Trusts - trusts that can be changed or revoked because the person who made them is still alive / has chosen to keep the trust as revocable

-Trustor - Person who creates the trust
+- Trustor - the person who creates the trust

-Grantor/Settlor - Another word for trustor
+- Grantor/Settlor - simply another word for trustor

 Can a Trustee Remove a Beneficiary From a Trust?